Meet the team

 Jo became Physiotherapy Lead at Circle Bath in September 2013 and is thoroughly enjoying using her mix of clinical and business skills to continue to with the development of a dynamic and skilled team.

-Darren is the Deputy Lead for the Circle Bath Physiotherapy Department.
-He specializes in musculoskeletal outpatients and sports physiotherapy, and has been with Circle Bath since its opening in 2010.
+Darren is a senior physiotherapist specialising in musculoskeletal outpatients and sports physiotherapy, and has been with Circle Bath since its opening in 2010.

 Darren qualified from the University of the West of England in 2005 and began his physiotherapy career working with Torquay United Football Club as the first team physiotherapist where he spent two very busy seasons managing all the medical needs of the players.